 Good salary: Most PCB layout designers make a good salary, and it isn’t uncommon to make a great salary.
 While I can’t give specific numbers, I hope these superlatives can offer some guidance.

 Seeing what you create come to life: One of the greatest joys that I have is in seeing the designs that I create come to life in the products that my company markets.
-There is nothing better than seeing an appliance, computer, or cell phone work because it contains a PCB in it that I’ve designed.
+There is nothing better than seeing an appliance, computer, or cell phone work because it contains a Printed Board in it that I’ve designed.

 Creating hardware: Although most people won’t understand what it is that you do, most everyone will be impressed when you can show them what you’ve created.
 I have a wall at home where I’ve hung examples of some of my PCB designs, and I always get questions about what they are and what I do.
 It is no small joy of mine to tell their stories.